- Current students

-|The Zoo Industry (Sem A) (NSCI4734-SA)||15 credits (0.125 EFTS)||This course examines the roles of zoo keepers and similar positions, and how the roles pertain to working within the zoo industry and associated facilities in New Zealand and globally|
+|The Zoo Industry (Sem A) (NSCI4734-SA)||15.0 credits (0.125 EFTS)||This course examines the roles of zoo keepers and similar positions, and how the roles pertain to working within the zoo industry and associated facilities in New Zealand and globally|

-|The Zoo Industry (Sem B) (NSCI4734-SB)||15 credits (0.125 EFTS)||This course examines the roles of zoo keepers and similar positions, and how the roles pertain to working within the zoo industry and associated facilities in New Zealand and globally|
+|The Zoo Industry (Sem B) (NSCI4734-SB)||15.0 credits (0.125 EFTS)||This course examines the roles of zoo keepers and similar positions, and how the roles pertain to working within the zoo industry and associated facilities in New Zealand and globally|

-|The Practice of Zoo Keeping (Sem A) (NSCI4740-SA)||22.5 credits (0.1875 EFTS)||This course enables the student to develop best practice skills for the care of captive wild animals in a zoo context.|
+|The Practice of Zookeeping (Sem A) (NSCI4740-SA)||22.5 credits (0.188 EFTS)||This course enables the student to develop best practice skills for the care of captive wild animals in a zoo context.|

-|The Practice of Zoo Keeping (Sem B) (NSCI4740-SB)||22.5 credits (0.1875 EFTS)||This course enables the student to develop best practice skills for the care of captive wild animals in a zoo context.|
+|The Practice of Zookeeping (Sem B) (NSCI4740-SB)||22.5 credits (0.188 EFTS)||This course enables the student to develop best practice skills for the care of captive wild animals in a zoo context.|

-|Vertebrate Anatomy and Physiology (Sem A) (NSCI5720-SA)||7.5 credits (0.0625 EFTS)||To enable students to understand the concepts of anatomy and physiology as they relate to the maintenance of homeostasis and animal health|
+|Vertebrate Anatomy and Physiology (Sem A) (NSCI5720-SA)||7.5 credits (0.063 EFTS)||To enable students to understand the concepts of anatomy and physiology as they relate to the maintenance of homeostasis and animal health|

-|Vertebrate Anatomy and Physiology (Sem B) (NSCI5720-SB)||7.5 credits (0.0625 EFTS)||To enable students to understand the concepts of anatomy and physiology as they relate to the maintenance of homeostasis and animal health|
+|Vertebrate Anatomy and Physiology (Sem B) (NSCI5720-SB)||7.5 credits (0.063 EFTS)||To enable students to understand the concepts of anatomy and physiology as they relate to the maintenance of homeostasis and animal health|

-|Principles of Captive Wild Animal Husbandry (Sem A) (NSCI5741-SA)||7.5 credits (0.0625 EFTS)||To enable the student to understand and apply the principles of best practice captive wild animal husbandry.|
+|Principles of Captive Wild Animal Husbandry (Sem A) (NSCI5742-SA)||15.0 credits (0.125 EFTS)||This course enables the student to understand the theoretical principles of best practice animal husbandry in a zoo or similar captive wild animal facility.|